PieLabs/pie-docs/developing/building-modules.md

 In practice however, most web developers use frameworks such as React to build user interfaces, and often rely on external /shared libraries as dependencies.

-To support this kind of development the PIE Framework provides packaging and development tools through the `pie-cli` (built on top of the popular [webpack](https://webpack.github.io/) and [babel](https://babeljs.io) tools)
+To support this kind of development the PIE Framework provides packaging and development tools through the [PIE CLI](https://github.com/PieLabs/pie-cli) (which is built on top of the popular [webpack](https://webpack.github.io/) and [babel](https://babeljs.io) tools)

-These tools:
+These PIE CLI tools:

  - Support the use of ES6 modules in PIEs (ES6 is recommended, commonJS is supported)
  - Will bundle external dependencies defined in the PIE's `package.json`